sxinger/PheCDM/README.md

 # PheCDM
-collection of concept sets and computational formula for commonly used condition phenotypes
+collection of concept sets and computational formula for commonly used condition phenotypes based on PCORnet CDM data structure